Near surface concentration profile of sheared semi-dilute polymer solutions: Results and Discussion

 The observed depletion layer leads to the conclusion that polystyrene chains are less attracted by the sapphire compared to the solvent.
 In Figure \ref{fig:phivar}, one can observe that the polymer volume fraction at the interface can be larger than zero.
 It means that some monomers are in contact with the surface but the lone segment density profile does not allow to conclude if they are physically adsorbed.
 In order to probe adsorption, we have compared the reflectivity curves of the solvent either on a clean sapphire and on a sapphire that has previously been in contact with the dPS/DEP solution ($\phi = 6$ \%, $M_{n} = 1.56$ Mg/mol).
-The resulting neutron reflectivity (NR) curves are plotted in Fig.~\ref{fig:ads-depl} (top).
+The resulting neutron reflectivity (NR) curves are plotted in Figure~\ref{fig:ads-depl} (top).
 One can see that at large $Q$ values, the profiles are significantly different.
 If there was pure depletion of dPS from the interface, the two profiles would be the same.
+It must be pointed out here that the surface is only thoroughly rinsed in DEP without any drying step in order to let the substrate transit from a contact with a binary solution (dPS/DEP) to only pure solvent without passing by a step where the substrate could be only in contact with PS and thus changing the interfacial energy of the system close to what can be observed in polymer thin films.
 Our measurement suggests that some dPS chains remain adsorbed on the interface.
 However, due to the low contrast between the adsorbed chains and the solvent, it is impossible to extract quantitative information from this measurement.